shatrugna/obsidian-youtube-knowledge-graph/README.md

 ## Usage

-1. Click on the Youtube icon in the ribbon and trigger the analysis
+1. Click the YouTube icon in the ribbon (left sidebar) or use command palette (Cmd/Ctrl + P) to open "Add YouTube Video"

+2. Paste a YouTube video URL in the modal

+3. The plugin will automatically:
-   - It will create a note title "YT - {detected video title string}"
+   - Create a new note with the video title

-2. The plugin will:
-   - Extract and transcribe the video using the local Whisper server
+   - Extract and transcribe the video using Whisper
-   - Create a raw transcript note titled "YT - {detected video title string} - Transcript"
-   - Extract themes (both broad and specific) and create a summary using Claude
+   - Generate a summary using Claude
+   - Create embeddings for semantic analysis
+   - Find and link to conceptually related discussions
-   - Create theme notes in a Themes/ folder
+   - Store raw transcript in `.transcripts` folder for reference

-   - Update the original note with themes and summary
+4. View connections:
-   - Link everything together in Obsidian's graph
+   - Open Obsidian's graph view to see semantic connections
+   - Check "Conceptually Related Discussions" section in notes
+   - Click through to related content based on similarity scores

-## Architecture
+## Note Structure

-- Local Python server using:
-  - FastAPI for the web server
-  - yt-dlp for reliable YouTube audio extraction
-  - faster-whisper for efficient transcription
-  - FFmpeg for audio processing
+Each processed note will have:
-- Claude API for theme extraction and summarization
+- Video title and link
+- Link to full transcript
+- Generated summary
+- Semantic connections to related discussions with:
+  - Similarity scores
+  - Relevant quotes showing the connection
-- Obsidian's native graph for visualization
+  - Bi-directional links for graph visualization

 ## Development